Antique print Man in armor with halberd from the 17th century

 Description

 The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and lives of soldiers of that era.
-The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the evolution of tactical and military practices after the Union of Utrecht in 1579.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.

-The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, transformed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

 The sheet measures mm.
 360x260.